httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 field, which requests that HTTP intermediaries begin forwarding the HTTP message downstream before receiving the complete message.

-This indication might not be supported.
+This indication might not be supported by intermediaries.
 Intermediaries that are unaware of this field will not change their behavior. intermediaries that support the field might choose instead to reject a request;
 see {{security}}.